keyboard_arrow_up

 Test Pressure

-Test that detects leaks on the joints of heat exchangers.
+A pressure test used to check for leaks at the joints of heat exchangers.

 Tie Rods

-Bars mounted between the tube sheets to support the baffles.
+Bars placed between the tube sheets to provide structural support for the baffles.

 Tie Tube